cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

     You can safely disregard these messages.

-4. Create a directory for the dstack server configuration by running:
+4. Create a directory for the dstack server configuration and files that will be created by the dstack server by running:

    ```bash
    mkdir -p -m 700 ~/.dstack/server
    ```

-   In the `~/.dstack/server` directory you just created, create a [config file](https://dstack.ai/docs/reference/server/config.yml/) named `config.yml` with the following contents:
+   In the `~/.dstack/server` directory you just created, create a [configuration file](https://dstack.ai/docs/reference/server/config.yml/) named `config.yml` with the following contents: